SUBOXONE Film is approved for use in both induction and maintenance treatment of opioid dependence in appropriate patients.*

 For dependence on short-acting opioids, like heroin or prescription painkillers, SUBOXONE Film, which contains buprenorphine and naloxone, may be recommended to help you begin and maintain continuity of treatment

-We are waivered to treat opioid dependence and once we prescribe SUBOXONE Film, your treatment can begin.
+When transitioning from dependence on long-acting opioids, like methadone, a buprenorphine-only medication may be recommended.
+If a doctor, nurse practitioner or physician assistant waivered to treat opioid dependence prescribes SUBOXONE Film, your treatment can begin.
 The following are potential stages of treatment with SUBOXONE Film.
 Only your healthcare provider can decide what is an appropriate treatment plan for you.

-- Maintenance— We will help you to transition to the maintenance phase of treatment when you:
+Maintenance—Your healthcare provider will help you to transition to the maintenance phase of treatment when you:

-- Are no longer experiencing withdrawal symptoms
+Are no longer experiencing withdrawal symptoms

-- Have minimal to no side effects
+Have minimal to no side effects

 Do not have uncontrollable cravings